tiagomota79/ravenous/README.md

+# Ravenous

+This small application is a Yelp clone, pulling information from the Yelp Fusion API.
+A simple search bar allows the user to search by business and location, and filter by best match, highest rating, or most reviewed.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**This project is part of the Codecademy Web Development course**, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+For it to work locally, you have to input your own Yelp API key in an `.env` file in the root directory with the key _REACT_APP_APIKEY_.

+Run `npm install` to use it locally.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: